-The necessary manufacturing of materials and components (such as fabrics or zips), production of chemical additives (for example dyes) and substances for product functionality (such as water repellency and UV protection) consumes energy.
-Sewing the products also requires energy.
+Both the production of materials and components (such as fabrics or zips) and the production of chemical agents (e.g. dyes) or substances required for the functionality of the products (such as water repellency, UV protection, etc.) consume energy.
+Sewing the products is also energy-intensive.

-There are still no statutory provisions regulating the designation of energy consumption in the manufacturing of outdoor products, let alone legal requirements for their energy efficiency.
+There are still no legal regulations on the designation of energy consumption in the manufacturing of outdoor products, let alone legal requirements for their energy efficiency.

 In order to compensate for the negative effects of our own energy consumption at our headquarters in Tettnang, we issued a climate balance sheet for our site in 2011.
 That is why our Made in Germany factory is also climate-neutral.
 Read more about it here.